Building Trust at Speed: Why National Scam Response Needs an End-to-End Solution

 The combined solution from FNA and Proto offers exactly this: a purpose-built national utility that enables both public-facing fraud reporting and back-end multi-institution tracing.
 It integrates two critical components:

-Once a case is submitted, financial institutions can trace the movement of funds in seconds across payment service providers, bank networks and switches.
-Investigators are guided to the relevant accounts, risks are assessed, and the system supports timely freeze requests when permitted by law.
+Once a case is submitted, financial institutions can trace the movement of funds in seconds across payment service providers, bank networks, and switches.
+Utilizing advanced financial network analytics, investigators are guided to the relevant accounts, risks are assessed, and the system supports timely freeze requests when permitted by law.
 Case updates are tracked in shared dashboards, ensuring transparency and speed, and citizens are kept informed through the AI assistants.

-Instead of isolated tools or manual handoffs, this approach delivers an integrated response capability within the critical 24 hour window following an incident of fraud.
-Every actor in the system — from consumers to fraud analysts to law enforcement — has a defined role, and the unified platform ensures their alignment.
+Instead of isolated tools or manual handoffs, this approach delivers an integrated response capability and robust payment fraud detection within the critical 24-hour window following an incident of fraud.
+Every actor in the system—from consumers to fraud analysts to law enforcement—has a defined role, and the unified platform ensures their alignment.

 Keeping Up with Threat Actors